 - What We Do

-Family and domestic violence can happen to anyone, however it is most commonly committed by men against women.
-This information sheet is primarily designed for women experiencing family and domestic violence to highlight its interaction with particular employment law rights.
+This Fact Sheet is primarily designed for women experiencing family and domestic violence to highlight its interaction with particular employment law rights.

 Flexible working arrangements can include taking time off work to do something to deal with domestic and family violence such as going to court, the doctor or moving house.
 Flexible working arrangements may also include working from home, working part-time, flexible start and finish times or job sharing.
 It may occur as a one-off, occasionally, for a fixed period of time or indefinitely.